xsynaptic/wordpress-gulp-starter-kit/readme.md

 Designing WordPress themes the old-fashioned way is time-consuming and error-prone.
 Automating the build process allows us to integrate best practices into our workflow while saving time.
 This project is a *starter kit* for developing highly optimized WordPress themes with [Gulp](http://gulpjs.com/), [npm](https://www.npmjs.com/), and [Sass](http://sass-lang.com/), among other tools.
 This is *not* meant to be a starter theme or framework (although I have included a *minimum viable theme* to demonstrate some of the possibilities).
 It is, instead, a kind of *project scaffolding* and *example workflow* for modern and efficient WordPress theme development.

-The latest version of this starter kit features a modular Gulp file design inspired by Dan Tello's excellent [gulp-starter](https://github.com/greypants/gulp-starter).
+The latest version of this starter kit features a modular Gulp file design originally inspired by Dan Tello's excellent [gulp-starter](https://github.com/greypants/gulp-starter).
 Configuration is isolated from the tasks themselves to make it easier to change paths and modify settings.
-This approach is slightly more complicated than what I originally [outlined on my blog](http://synapticism.com/dev/wordpress-theme-development-with-gulp-bower-and-sass/) but also far more powerful.
 Live local development is now facilitated by your choice of [BrowserSync](http://www.browsersync.io/) or [LiveReload](http://livereload.com/) (the default choice).

 Why use this project instead of any of the alternatives?
 A few advantages:

 * It doesn't try and do too much.
-* You should be able to easily drop your own theme into the `src` folder and start hacking without much additional setup.
+* You should be able to easily drop your own theme into the `src` folder and start hacking without much additional setup (mostly just changing paths around to match your theme structure).
 * Documentation and comments in the code assume a novice level of understanding.
-* Builds on existing WordPress and Gulp best practices without doing anything too crazy.
+* Builds on existing WordPress and Gulp best practices without doing anything *too* crazy.
 * Includes several JS and Sass integrations to show you some of the possibilities.
 All of these are easily removed.
+This project is designed for easy customization!
 * This kind of workflow will save you a ton of time and help you make better, more readily-optimized themes once you learn how it all works.